medavidallsop/internal-tags/readme.txt

 Yes.
 Select the posts using the checkboxes, then click the Bulk actions > Edit, and select the tags you wish to set.

-= Where is the internal tag descripiton used? =
+= Where is the internal tag description used? =

 This appears when you hover over an internal tag.